Last Updated on May 3, 2023

 - Formulated with DHA from fish oils for eye and brain development

 - It contains wheat and corn and might not be suitable for your puppy

 - Some pet owners said that this formula leads to a decreased appetite in pups

 2. Wellness Small Breed Complete Health Puppy Dry Dog Food

 Our rating: 4.5

 Made from natural and globally sourced ingredients, this kibble is specially formulated to ensure a balanced level of nutrients for your pooch.

-The smaller-sized kibble is easy to eat and digest for smaller dogs, and has quality proteins, wholesome grains, and is strengthened with omega fatty and amino acids for overall health.
+The smaller-sized kibble is easy to eat and digest for smaller dogs, has quality proteins and wholesome grains, and is strengthened with omega fatty and amino acids for overall health.

 - No meat by-products or artificial preservatives

 - With taurine and zinc for proper organ functions